 - Something that is completely new and addressing an issue (Amazon-ish)

 As an affiliate marketer, you need to explore angles and find ways to create at a higher level.
-That means doing deeper research, being more SEO expert than affiliate marketer sometimes, becoming more content creator than affiiliate marketer sometimes.
-And always knowing where you are on the affiliate marketing value chain.
+That means doing deeper research, being more SEO expert than affiliate marketer sometimes, becoming more content creator than offer provider at times.
+And always knowing where you are on the marketing value chain.